KrishnaBabu-Khethavath/Phonepe-DashBoard-PowerBI/README.md

 - PhonePe-themed purple color palette
 - Custom fonts, shadows, and styled slicers for a polished look

-### 6. 🔗 Page Linking
-- Navigation buttons for seamless movement between dashboard sections

----

-## 📤 Deployment & Sharing

-Once complete, export the dashboard as a Power BI report (.pbix) and share it:
-- On your resume or portfolio
-- With recruiters or hiring managers
-- In data communities for feedback

 ---

 ## 🧠 Skills Demonstrated

 - Power BI Dashboard Design